 It had been years since I last landed in Los Cabos, located at the tip of the Baja California peninsula in Mexico.
 This part of the world is only less than two hours by plane from San Diego and a very beloved destination for Southern California residents.
-Hyatt Ziva Los Cabos was one of the many resorts battered last year by Hurricane Odile and I am thrilled to support its reopening.
+Hyatt Ziva Los Cabos was one of the many resorts battered by Hurricane Odile and I was thrilled to support its reopening during a stay in 2015.
 And, what a recovery they made.

 Hyatt Ziva Los Cabos Location

 First, let’s get the location straight.
 Los Cabos refers to both Cabo San Lucas and San Jose Del Cabo as well as the roughly 20-mile stretch of resort corridor between the two.

 Cabo San Lucas is where one might go to party, drink tequila slammers, and stay up late.
 San Jose Del Cabo and its surrounding resort areas are where one might spend a family holiday or couples getaway amid white sand beaches and quiet evenings.
 Hyatt Ziva Los Cabos is located on the beach in an exclusive San Jose Del Cabo area.
 This is perhaps why some of the excesses I’ve seen at other all-inclusive resorts was notably absent during my peaceful stay at Hyatt Ziva Los Cabos.

 While I am familiar with many of the brands in the Hyatt portfolio, Hyatt Ziva was new to me.
 This is Hyatt’s portfolio of high-end, all-inclusive, family-friendly resorts currently in Mexico and the Caribbean.
 They strive to break the mold by elevating the all-inclusive experience—though couples, business, and other travelers will also find their groove here.
 I was by myself and had a fabulous time.

 Hyatt Zilara is the brand of all-inclusive resorts for couples and singles… no kids allowed.

 The Spacious Rooms